 What Do My Sensor Readings Mean?
 Sensor Scale Pilot Project

-EPA is launching a pilot project to test a new tool for making instantaneous outdoor air quality data useful for the public.
+EPA conducted a pilot project in 2016 to test a new tool for making instantaneous outdoor air quality data useful for the public.
 The new “sensor scale” is designed to be used with air quality sensors that provide data in short time increments–often as little as one minute.
 EPA developed the scale to help people understand the one-minute data the stations provide and how to use those data as an additional tool for planning outdoor activities.

-EPA is testing the scale using data from the community-based Village Green stations, which provide one-minute ozone and particle pollution data for seven U.S. cities.
-We’re seeking feedback through the end of August 2016.
+EPA tested the scale using data from the community-based Village Green stations, which provide one-minute ozone and particle pollution data for seven U.S. cities.

 - What is the low-medium-high-very high scale?